thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 ## Form Types

+Keep in mind that there are [a huge number](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) of input types, especially for browsers with HTML5 support.

+### Text

+The most common and versatile input type is a standard field for the user to enter text.

+**_Whenever browser does not recognize a type, it will default to a text type._**

+#### Semantic Input

+Remember when we talked about Semantic HTML?
+We also have semantic input types to help _describe_ what the input is looking for with some additional benefits.

+* Provides some basic validation (ie. verifying the input is in the correct format).
+* Some special JavaScript properties to access the input in a reliable format.
+* Some special Operating System considerations when adding input. (eg. iOS keyboards for email, url, etc.)

+There are multiple text inputs that boil down to a very similar visual.
+They include:

+* email (special keyboards, basic email validation, etc)
+* password (hides characters entered, etc)
+* url (special keyboards, basic url validation, etc)
+* tel (cleans content, etc)

+### Select Boxes

+### Radio and Checkboxes

+### Hidden Input Elements?

+### Buttons

+#### Submit vs Reset

+### And many more...

 The rest of the challenges in our repo ([https://github.com/gSchool/html-forms](https://github.com/gSchool/html-forms)) will have you experiment with other input types including `checkbox`, `hidden`, `radio button`, and more.
 Knowing what types of inputs are available is essential too designing a form that is simple and easy to use.
 When you encounter a new type ask yourself "what would I use this for?"

-Also, keep in mind that there are [a huge number](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) of input types, especially for browsers with HTML5 support.
-For additional design flexibility, try using the `<fieldset>` and `<legend>`.
-For example, how does this render?

 ```
  <form action="index.html" method="get">